ndench/provision-local/README.md

 # provision-local
-Scripts to provision my PCs
+Scripts to provision my PCs in the "one true way".